1954 Hudson Facts, Figures, and Specifications

 1954 Hudson Hornet Special Club Sedan

 The 1954 Hudson Hornet Special Club Sedan’s only external clue that it was different from the regular Hornet Club Sedan was the “Special” under the “Hornet” nameplate.
-Like other Specials, the difference was in using the less posh Super wasp interior trim.
+Like other Specials, the difference was in using the less posh Super Wasp interior trim.

 1954 Hudson Hornet Rear Fascia